HughP709/Data-Analysis-Project-/README.md

 ## Repository Structure
 - 'Project 4 Data Analysis.ipynb' - Main data processing, analysis and visualization.
-- 'The Impact Of GDP On Renewable Energy Production.pdf' - The full project report.
+- 'The Impact of GDP on Renewable Energy Production.pdf' - The full project report.